fuatcoskun/fuatcoskun.github.io/_posts/2016-02-28-method-signature-ndk.md

 {% endhighlight %}

-At the end, if you don't want to handle these complex Signature extraction process by yourself, I suggest you to use "javap" tool.
+At the end, if you don't want to handle these complex signature extraction process by yourself, I suggest you to use "**javap**" tool.
 You only need is compiled java class including methods you want to extract signatures.

+{% highlight %}
 > cd CompiledJavaClassDirectory
 > javap -p -s ClassName
+{% endhighlight %}

 It will show all the method's signatures like this :